exosite-garage/SparkCore-Exosite/README.md

 Connect your Particle hardware, add the Exosite-MQTT library to your project - as well as the MQTT-TLS library - and directly use or modify one of the included examples.

 See the [examples](examples) folder for more details.

+Make use of the "Particle Connector Template" in your Exosite Business Account's IoT Marketplace.

 ## Documentation